Use your reading list

 Library Search tips

-If you’re searching for information to use in your revision and exam preparation, you can set the Library Search to only show items that can be accessed online.
+If you’re searching for information to use in your revision and assessment preparation, you can set the Library Search to only show items that can be accessed online.
 Follow these steps:

 - Search for a title, author or keyword in Library Search.